t04glovern/device_farm_demo/.blog/README.md

 ## Create Flutter Project

-We'll start off by creating a new Flutter project that can be used for this demo.
+We'll start off by creating a new [Flutter](https://flutter.dev/) project that can be used for this demo.
 I've used VSCode to perform this step.
-We'll be stting up just enough in order to builld for Android & iOS.
+We'll be setting up just enough in order to build for Android & iOS.

 ![VSCode Create Flutter Project](img/vscode-create-flutter-project.png)